 What have we learned?

-While I dwell on the similarities with a well-known place like Bordeaux, this is not Bordeaux, The Rhone Valley or California.
+While I dwell on the similarities with a well-known place like Bordeaux, this is not about Bordeaux, Rhone Valley wines or vineyards in California .
 Every wine region is unique and to be successful we must tune into our own environment, observe, experiment and learn.
 In the old world Vitis Vinifera did not have to struggle with phylloxera.
 It is well known that European vineyards were decimated in the 1860 when this pest was introduced, imported from the Americas on he roots of Vitis Labrusca, the native American vine.
 It is believed that along with that insect the plants carried also the mildews that we call downy mildew and powdery mildew.
 Vitis Vinifera evolved in an environment where all three pests were absent and was not equipped to combat either.
 Even though we have sandy soils and there is some belief that phylloxera will not bloom in such soils, nevertheless almost all vines planted here are grafted on resistant rootstock.
 That removes this exposure.

 However this is an island.
 In the Summer time the prevailing wind is from the South, from the warmed Atlantic Ocean.
 Our weather is humid and if not careful, mildew can get out of control and devour the vines.
 On a humid night, if a row of vines is shaken, water will readily drip from them.
 At the prevailing temperature and in conditions of leaf wetness, we learned, downy mildew will develop.
 The shortest infection period is around 70F when leaves are wet: it takes around 6 hours for the fungus to sporulate.
 We learned that one way to prevent the infection of the fruit is to strip the leaves in the fruit zone at fruit set.
 Doing so increases the ventilation, reduces the temperature and dries up the fruit.
 Thereby the latent infection will now abort.